The Point, 84 Shenley Road,

 1 person favorited this theater

 Opened as The Cinema on 19th January 1999 with a special screening of "You’ve Got Mail" starring Tom Hanks, The Cinema opened to the general public from 22nd January 1999 with "Little Voice", "Enemy of the State", "Star Trek Insurrection" and "Practical Magic".
-The Cinema was independently operated and was part of a redevelopment of a former Tesco supermarket named the Metropolis Centre (now re-named The Point), which also included a bowling alley (now a Gala Bingo Club), a pool hall and bar.
+The Cinema was independently operated and was part of a redevelopment of a former Tesco supermarket named the Metropolis Centre (now re-named The Point), which also included a bowling alley (which became a Gala Bingo Club and from June 2018 a Buzz Bingo Club)), a pool hall and bar.

 By 2008, it had been taken over by Reel Cinemas and had been re-named Reel Cinema.